 The COVID-19 pandemic has delivered shocks to the systems of logistics companies the world over.
 But in effect, these shocks have accelerated changes already under way.
 And while logistics companies face clear threats from disruptors like Amazon, they also have major opportunities to use digital data to strengthen relationships with business customers and consumers, develop novel business models and become more environmentally sustainable businesses.

-Taken together, these opportunities can help logistics companies truly differentiate their services in transportation landscape that is up for grabs.
+Taken together, these opportunities can help logistics companies truly differentiate their services in transportation landscape.

 1 Aircargo News, Nov.
 25, 2020, accessed here: https://www.aircargonews.net/airlines/freighter-operator/ups-ramps-up-dry-ice-production-ahead-of-covid-19-vaccines/